Tursunkhuja/Telerik-Reporting-REST-Service/README.md

 # Telerik Reporting REST Service
-This is Telerik Reporting REST Service project that we use for testing different use cases such as testing features and also reproducing different issues and share them.
+This is Telerik Reporting REST Service project that we use for testing purposes such as testing features and also reproducing different issues and share them.

 **Docker** (Linux OS) also is enabled.
 So, you can run this project via Docker.
 Then you can test Telerik Reporting functionalities in Linux environment.